google/uncertainty-baselines/baselines/diabetic_retinopathy_detection/README.md

     1928
     ```

 5. Manual shuffling and packaging of TF dataset objects.
-I suggest using the following commands in a `tmux` or `screen` session, in case of network failure; they take a while.
+Consider running the following commands in a `tmux` or `screen` session, in case of a network failure.
+They take a while.
     ```
     conda activate ub